-I. Simulation Committee
+1.11.
+Simulation Committee

-The Simulation Committee consists of at least eight faculty members, the Simulation Technologist, and two student representatives.
+The Simulation Committee consists of at least eight faculty members representative of all levels, the Simulation Operation Specialist, one junior level, and one senior level student.
 Standing Simulation Committee meetings are scheduled for the first Thursday of the month during the academic year.
-The purpose and objectives of the committee are to: (a) identify simulation and equipment needs, (b) locate potential funding sources and submit grant applications, (c) promote faculty development in use of simulation for teaching and learning, (d) collaborate with communities of interest, (e) report annually to the faculty and reports goals for the next year.
+The purpose and objectives of the committee are to (a) identify simulation and equipment needs, (b) ensure appropriate and relevant curricular integration of simulation into undergraduate and graduate nursing programs, (c) locate potential funding sources and submit grant applications, (d) promote faculty development in the use of simulation for teaching and learning, (e) collaborate with communities of interest, and (f) report accomplishments annually to the faculty and submit goals for the next academic year.

-J. Simulation Integration within Curriculum
+1.12.
+Simulation Integration within Curriculum

-Simulation-based learning (SBL) is an integral part of the nursing curriculum and is imbedded into clinical courses where appropriate.
-The Department of Nursing BSN Curriculum Committee continually evaluates the use of SBL in the curriculum to ensure appropriate and best use.
+Simulation-based learning (SBL) is an integral part of the nursing curriculum and is embedded into clinical courses where appropriate.
+The LHC Group \cdot Myers School of Nursing BSN Curriculum Committee continually evaluates the use of SBL in the curriculum to ensure appropriate and best use.
 SBL is introduced to students in the undergraduate program in NURS 208, Fundamentals of Caregiving, and is integrated throughout the curriculum culminating with the final clinical course, NURS 418, Adult Health and Illness II.
 As students progress through the curriculum, the level of complexity of simulated cases increases incrementally to align with course content and the expected level of knowledge, skills, and abilities of the student.
+In the graduate program, simulation is utilized in NURS 507 Health Assessment and Diagnostic Reasoning.

-The BSN Curriculum Committee meets monthly during the academic semester and is comprised of the Department Head, BSN Coordinator, Simulation and Semester Coordinators, four faculty members and two student representatives.
+The BSN Curriculum Committee meets monthly during the academic semester and is comprised of the Department Head, BSN Coordinator, Simulation and Semester Coordinators, four faculty members, and two student representatives.
 The simulation learning experience is maintained as a standing agenda item for the BSN Curriculum Committee to ensure continuous evaluation of appropriate use within the curriculum.

-K. Simulation Lab Guidelines
+1.13.
+Simulation Lab Guidelines

-To minimize risk to participants and equipment, all individuals using the UL Lafayette Department of Nursing Simulation Labs are expected to adhere to the Simulation Lab Guidelines (Appendix E) and to sign the Simulation Contract and Confidentiality Agreement (Appendix D).
+To minimize risk to participants and equipment, all individuals using the UL Lafayette LHC Group · Myers School of Nursing Simulation Labs are expected to adhere to the Simulation Lab Guidelines (Appendix E) and to sign the Simulation Contract and Confidentiality Agreement (Appendix D).

-The Simulation Labs provide a learning resource for nursing students, allied health professions students, nursing and allied health faculty, and other learners participating in interprofessional learning opportunities.
+The Simulation Labs provide a learning resource for nursing students, health science students, nursing and health science faculty, and other learners participating in interprofessional learning opportunities.
 They are intended to simulate a clinical environment to provide the level of realism/fidelity required to promote experiential learning.
-The equipment in the labs is fragile, expensive and must be protected from damage.
-The labs expose students to hazards that may be encountered in the clinical settings, such as sharp instruments and glass ampules.
-Expected behaviors are outlined in the Simulation Laboratory Guidelines (appendix E).
-All Simulation Lab student users are expected to conform to the UL Lafayette Department of Nursing Simulation Laboratory Guidelines.
+The equipment in the labs is fragile, expensive, and must be protected from damage.
+The labs expose students to hazards that may be encountered in clinical settings, such as sharp instruments and glass ampules.
+Expected behaviors are outlined in the Simulation Laboratory Guidelines (Appendix E).
+All Simulation Lab student users are expected to conform to the UL Lafayette LHC Group · Myers School of Nursing Simulation Laboratory Guidelines.

-L. Simulation Lab Concerns and Grievances
+1.14.
+Simulation Lab Concerns and Grievances